Langham Huntington Pasadena

-Back in the early 1990′s, when I was a meeting planner, I worked with the Ritz Carlton hotel chain on several large meetings.
+Back in the early 1990’s, when I was a meeting planner, I worked with the Ritz Carlton hotel chain on several large meetings.
 Although I worked almost exclusively with the Ritz Carlton Buckhead (Atlanta), I became familiar with the other hotels within the Ritz Carlton family, and made an effort to visit each hotel when I traveled.
-One of the hotels that I always wanted to stay at, but never had the opportunity, was the Huntington in Pasadena, CA. Last week I had my chance.
-Although no longer part of the Ritz Carlton brand (the hotel was purchased by European based Langham Hotel International in 2007), the hotel is as opulent as ever.
+One of the hotels that I always wanted to stay at, but never had the opportunity, was the Langham Huntington Pasadena, in Pasadena, California.
+Last week, I had my chance.
+Although no longer part of the Ritz Carlton brand (the hotel was purchased by European-based Langham Hotel International in 2007), the hotel is as opulent as ever.

 Before we even made it in the front door, our senses were greeted by the alluring scent of fresh lilies.
 Large crystal vases of the luxurious flower center-pieced the palatial lobby.
 Walking to the front desk, we were greeted by name (getting our name from the valet-nice touch!).
 A quick check-in, and we were off to our room.